chill-uk/unraid-uasp-fix/README.md

 And your drives should show up in your array in unraid.
 (You might need to refresh the page)

-You won't need to run these commands on every boot, as they are added to your go file and run on boot.
+You won't need to run these commands everytime, as they are added to your go file and run on boot.

 ## Bonus: How can I check if UASP is enabled?